madebykind/madebykind-v3/content/pages/data-protection-policy.md

 These can include customers, suppliers, business contacts, employees and other people the organisation has a relationship with or may need to contact.

-This policy describes how this personal data must be collected, handled and stored to meet the company’s data protection standards — and to comply with the General Data Protection Regulation (2016÷679) as a Data Processor.
+This policy describes how this personal data must be collected, handled and stored to meet the company’s data protection standards—and to comply with the General Data Protection Regulation (2016÷679) as a Data Processor.

 ## Why this policy exists